 What’s in a name?
 Officially it’s Saint-Barthélemy, but is most often called simply St. Barts or even St. Barths and is a French Overseas Collectivity (until recently part of Guadeloupe) and is part of the European Union.
 St Barts has long been considered a playground of the rich and famous and is known for its beautiful pristine beaches, gourmet dining in chic restaurants and high-end designer shopping.

-Find out more about St. Barts Villa Rentals By Owner.
+Find out more about St. Barts Villa Rentals.

 St. Lucia Caribbean Vacation Rentals & Holiday Villas